google-research/pix2seq/README.md

 unzip annotations_trainval2017.zip
 ```

-(Optional) If accessing the pretrained checkpoints in cloud slows down the start of training/eval, you can download them mannually with following command `gsutil cp -r gs://folder .`.
+(Optional) If accessing the pretrained checkpoints in Cloud is slowing down or blocking the start of training/eval, you can download them manually with following command `gsutil cp -r gs://cloud_folder local_folder`, and update `pretrained_ckpt` in the config file accordingly.

-(Optional) If training doesn't start (due to NcclAllReduce error) or starts very slowly (due to graph building), try a different `cross_device_ops` for `tf.distribute.MirroredStrategy` in utils.py:build_strategy function.
+(Optional) If training fails at the start (due to NcclAllReduce error), try a different `cross_device_ops` for `tf.distribute.MirroredStrategy` in utils.py:build_strategy function.

 ### Instructions for training (fine-tuning) of objedct detection models.